 3. The effects of too much

 Interestingly enough too much sleep can also have negative effects.
 If you are always waking up tired, even if you sleep 8 or 9 hours, you may be oversleeping and confusing your body clock.
 Again, it is a matter of “too much of a good thing” which turns out to be not good at all.
-You should never need more than 9 hours of sleep unless you are ill, and most people function very efficiently on between 7 and 8 hours.
+You should never need more than 9 hours of sleep unless you are ill, and most people function very efficiently on 7 hours.
 Remember this warning from Proverbs 19:15: “Laziness casts into a deep sleep, and an idle man will suffer hunger.”

 4. Do not eat just before going to bed